muratk5n/thirdwave/en/README.md

 ---

-IOW MD can scale both ways; either through seperate name groups / blocks, or internally for each block adding extra hardware.

-Twitter, Facebook can only scale internally, which makes them monolithic, architecturally fragile.
+MD can scale both ways; either through seperate name groups / blocks, or internally for each block adding extra hardware.
+Twitter, Facebook can only scale internally, which makes them monolithic, architecturally lacking in capability.

 ---

 BTW when ppl speak of "adding Mastadon servers" they usually mean a new name, a new URL.
-But technically speaking that name, that access point could also be scaled internally by adding "more physical server machines", same way `netflix.com` can be scaled behind the scenes, user is rerouted to a cluster of machines in the background.
+But technically speaking that name, that access point could also be scaled internally by adding "more physical server machines", same way netflix.com can be scaled behind the scenes, user is rerouted to a cluster of machines in the background.

 ---